MCKEE BOTANICAL GARDEN

 OVERVIEW

-McKee Botanical Garden is located in Vero Beach, Florida.
-Spanning 18 acres, it features over 10,000 native and tropical plants.
+McKee Botanical Garden in Vero Beach, Florida covers 18 acres and has over 10,000 native and tropical plants.

-The garden offers scenic pathways, water features, and a whimsical Children’s Garden.
+The garden has scenic pathways, water features, and a whimsical Children’s Garden.
 It hosts art exhibits, educational programs, and events for all ages.

-Listed on the National Register of Historic Places, it’s a great place for nature lovers.
+It's listed on the National Register of Historic Places and is a great place for nature lovers.

 McKee Botanical GardenMcKee Botanical Garden